ErpNetDocs/tech/modules/crm/clientcenter/grid-control.md

 ## Filter and search

-Using the built-in **Column filter** and the **Search Box**, you can easily filter your existing documents, as well as search for and find specific ones.
+Using the **Column filter** and the **Search Box**, you can easily filter your existing documents, as well as search for and find specific ones.

 ### Column filter